kmgowda/SBK/README.md

 ```
    *    check this example: [[Start File system benchmarking](https://github.com/kmgowda/sbk-examples/blob/main/sbk-file/src/main/java/File.java#L101)]

-4. Thats' all .. run you main method (your java application ) with -help to see the benchmarking options.
+4. Thats' all .. run your main method (your java application ) with "-help" to see the benchmarking options.